Arkham Gazette #1

 49 scenarios are outlined.
 Hell, I had no idea there were that many!
 I am still moderately new to Call of Cthulhu.
 A fun read through and now I want to find some of these to add to my growing collection.

 I thoroughly enjoyed reading this magazine.
 Everyone’s mileage may vary with the usefulness of the articles to them personally, but they were fun to read and most were thought provoking.
-All-in-all everything was written, some better than others.
+All-in-all everything was well written, some better than others.
 If you can overlook the few minor editing issues I pointed out, I think you will enjoy this as much as I did.
 I would recommend you take a chance on this magazine.

 My favorite article?
 The Biblio-file: Thaumaturgical Prodigies of the New England Canaan followed closely by Deep Background: Arkham’s Diners.